AshleyEgg/College/ME 4405/Final_Project/README.md

 ## Final Project
 C code written for the MSP432 for ME 4405: Fundamentals of Mechatronics Final Project.
+Project required a mechanical, electronic, and controls component.
-Specific details of the assignemnt are included in pdf file.
+Specific details of the final project are shown on my portfolio: https://portfolium.com/entry/the-helping-hand